Dursey Island cable car

 Location: The Inishowen Peninsula is located at the extreme north of the island of Ireland in County Donegal.
 Its east coast borders Lough Foyle, a lake shared with County Londonderry.
 2. Dursey Island Cable Car, Beara Peninsula, County

 Dursey Island (on the Wild Atlantic Way), accessible by Ireland’s only cable car – and one of the few cable cars in Europe that traverses open sea.
 The car is a lifeline for the Dursey's handful of inhabitants who use the conveyance to carry their precious livestock.
-Keep a lookout for dolphins or whales in the waters 250 metres below – if you dare to look down!
+Keep a lookout for dolphins or whales in the waters 250ft below – if you dare to look down!